Gmanicus/DefChat/README.md

 # Version 0.105 - Jan.
 8th, 2018

 ADDED: Commands.
-You can now make your own functions, insert the call name and function name into the self.chatCommands table, and have it accessable using the '>' key.
+You can now make your own functions, insert the call name and function name into the self.chatCommands table, and have it accessible using the '>' key.